-Sister Janet Miller was born in Evansville, Indiana.
-Earning her B.S. in Elementary Education, she spent four years in Curriculum Development of a Science Program based on the day-to-day life experience of students from the rural agricultural sector.
-She joined Maryknoll in 1974 and this agricultural interest grew through her experiences in mission.
+Earning a B.S. in Elementary Education from Indiana State University, Terre Haute, IN in 1974, she spent four years in Curriculum Development of a Science Program based on the day-to-day life experience of students from the rural agricultural sector and this agricultural interest grew through her experiences in mission.

 Janet entered the Maryknoll Sisters August 19, 1974 at the Center.
 She pronounced First Vows August 15, 1976 at the Center and Final Vows March 30, 1985 in Zimbabwe, Africa.
 She earned a Master of Arts-Religious Studies from Maryknoll School of Theology, Maryknoll, NY in 1981.

 Receiving her first mission assignment to Africa in 1976, Sister Janet taught in Nangwa Girls School and did pastoral work in Bariadi, Shinyanga, Tanzania, developing a Religious Education Program in Government Grade Schools, teacher training, and community development in agriculture and garden projects.
 Responding to a need in newly independent Zimbabwe, Sister Janet and several Maryknoll Sisters relocated to establish a mission presence there.
 She learned the Shona language and taught at Makumbe Secondary School.
 She discovered her “dream interest” when she enrolled in a year-long agriculture course and began teaching young people about mulching, organic farming and other agriculture methods.

 Continuing her interest in Agriculture and Environment, Sister Janet joined efforts of the Maryknoll Sisters in Panama in the rain forest of Darien and Las Mañanitas .